PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Hold the `ctrl` key and click `L` to clear the commands in the shell.

 One last cool feature.
-If you want to type a command that you typed earlier you can go through your history of commands by using the up and down arrow keys.
+You can go through your history of commands by using the up and down arrow keys.
+This way you don't have to constantly retype every command, you can just use a command you typed earlier.

 # Numbers Overflow
-Lets make a really big number and print it.
+Lets make a really big number and print it in C.

-Make a new C program called `overflow.c`.
+Make a new C program called `overflow.c` using `touch overflow.c`.

 Go to the shell, run `touch overflow.c`.
 The `touch` command it making a new file called `overflow.c`.